longwind48/investing-opt/README.md

 Portfolio Optimization for Retail Investors
 ==============================

 While ETFs do provide low-cost access to a variety of asset classes, industry sectors, and international markets, they do carry some unique risks.
 For e.g. trading fees and lack of liquidity.
-We shall explore  research-backed techniques of portfolio diversification as an possible  alternative to ETF-investing.
+We shall explore  research-backed techniques of portfolio diversification as possible alternatives to ETF-investing.

 In this notebook, several portfolio optimization techniques are used  to find the best portfolio-allocation strategy.
 The objective is to **employ well-documented portfolio-optimization methods as a retail investor.**

 ---

-As a retail investor myself, I truly believe in high-growth and innovative companies.
+As a long-term retail investor myself, I truly believe in high-growth and innovative companies.
 This is a pet project aimed for my own interests in investing.
-My content focus on the following:
+My content is focused on the following:

 - Apply a variety of portfolio-optimization techniques
 - Back-test optimized portfolio-allocation weights on out-of-sample data.